JesseDWhite/no-more-cover-letter/README.md

 * [Node](https://nodejs.org/en/)
 * A text editor like [VS Code](https://code.visualstudio.com/)
 ## 🏗 Setup/Installation Requirements
-1. Clone the repository: `$ git clone https://github.com/JesseDWhite/wish-you-were-beer`.
+1. Clone the repository: `$ git clone https://github.com/JesseDWhite/no-more-cover-letter`.
-2. Navigate to the `wish-you-were-beer/` directory on your computer.
+2. Navigate to the `no-more-cover-letter/` directory on your computer.
 3. Open with your preferred text editor to view the code base.
 4. To start a development server and view the project in the browser:
-    * _Navigate to `wish-you-were-beer/` in your command line_
+    * _Navigate to `no-more-cover-letter/` in your command line_
     * _Run the command `npm install` to install dependencies_
     * _Optionally, run the command `npm run build` to make a bundle of the files_
     * _Finally, run the command `npm run start` to start a development server_
 ## 🐛 Known Bugs
-* _The background gradient repeats when more than three taps are added._
-* _Number input types do not accept float type entries._
-* _Functionality for selling pints is not yet working._
+* _There are no known bugs._
 ## ⚖ License
 _MIT © 2021 Jesse White_
 ## 🤳 Contact Information